NeuromatchAcademy/course-content/projects/README.md

  - B zones — Split — 2h before and after content
  - C zones — Late — 4h after content

-- TimeZones 1B, 2B, 3B: Project Day 2 is partly the afternoon of Course Day 2, and partly the morning of Course Day 3.
 - TimeZones 1C, 2C, 3C: Project Day 2 is the afternoon of Course Day 2.

 You need to check with your TA and communicate with your mentors and TAs to make sure you have coordinated when you are meeting!